Counting paths in directed graphs: Preliminaries

+The beginning and the end of a vertex is the vertex itself.
 The beginning $s(p_n)$ of $p_n$ is $s(e_1)$ and the end $t(p_n)$ of $p_n$ is $t(e_n)$.
-If $s(p_n)=t(p_n)$, we call $p_n$ a loop, or a cycle.
-An $R$-labelled directed graph without loops is called acyclic.
-The length of a path is the size of the tuple.
+If $s(p_n)=t(p_n)$, we call $p_n$ a \emph{loop}, or a \emph{cycle}.
+An $R$-labelled graph without loops is called acyclic.
+The length of a path is the length of the sequence.
 Every edge is a path of length~$1$, and vertices are considered as finite paths of length~$0$.
-The set of all paths in $E$ of length $k$ is denoted by~$FP_{k}(E)$, and the set of all finite paths in $E$ by~ $FP(E)$.
+The set of all paths in $E$ of length $k$ is denoted by~$FP_{k}(E)$, and the set of all finite paths in $E$ by~$FP(E)$.
 Infinite paths are sequences of edges satisfying $t(e)=s(f)$ whenever the edge $f$ follows the edge $e$, and going to infinity from the initial edge, arriving from infinity to the final edge, or being infinite in both directions.
 Undirected paths are paths in which the condition $t(e)=s(f)$ whenever the edge $f$ follows the edge $e$ is replaced by the requirement that $\{s(e),t(e)\}\cap\{s(f),t(f)\}\neq\emptyset$ whenever the edge $f$ follows the edge~$e$.
-We say that an $R$-labelled directed graph is connected iff any two vertices are connected by a finite undirected path.
+We say that an $R$-labelled graph is \emph{connected} when any two vertices are connected by a finite (in the sense as above) undirected path.

-\begin{theorem}[\cite{ht19,c-a20}] Let $E$ be an acyclic directed graph with $N\geq 2$ edges, and let
+\begin{theorem}[\cite{ht19,c-a20}] Let $E$ be an acyclic directed graph with $N\geq 1$ edges, and let

 Then there are at most

 different paths of length $k$, and the bound is optimal. \end{theorem}